 The primary task of microcontrollers is to control your external devices or actuators.
 Therefore, you need to ensure how many input/output ports your microcontroller has that can help connect your devices.
 For example, the microcontroller should have enough PWM pins for controlling the DC motors.

-Besides, these pins are required for determining the amount of general-purpose I/O pins for future improvements.
+Besides, these pins are required for determining the number of general-purpose I/O pins for future improvements.

 The cost of the microcontroller is also one factor that needs to check before selecting it for your project.
 Sometimes the microcontroller that provides the same working could be found cheaper in the market.
 Thus, it would help if you had some research about the cost of the microcontroller that is found in the market.